ZOulhadj/ZOulhadj/README.md

 - I am also interested in Computer Graphics using the GPU.
 - Experience in C/C++, Rust, Python, Full-stack web development, command line on both Windows and macOS/Linux.
 - Visit [My Website](https://zakariyaoulhadj.com) to find out more.

+- Currently working on my own game (private repo) that will have various features such as:
+    - Library hot-reloading
+    - Multi-API support
+    - Draw-call sorting
+    - Shader hot-reloading
+    - A memory arean allocator for game resources